 Climate-based onion planting guide for Campbell River, British Columbia

-When to Plant Onions in Campbell River: Timing and Maturity Guide
+When to Plant Onions in Campbell River

 In Campbell River, onions are usually a strong local fit.
 Most gardeners have some room to work with this crop rather than feeling close to the edge.